SkrFractals/RgbFractalGen/Cs/RgbFractalGenCs/README.txt

 - A(BITMASK) - which childAngles are toggled on
 - C(BITMASK) - which child Color are toggled on
 - F(Type_Seed) - Type is which CutFunction INDEX is selected, Seed is the seed number that's next to it
-- R(WxH) - What resolution was this rendered to
+- R(W_H) - What resolution was this rendered to
 - H(Palette_Hue_Shift_Speed)
 -- Palette is the INDEX of the selected palette (BGR,RGB, etc) -- Hue is the defaulty Hue (to the right of the palette choice) -- Shift is the direction of the hue shifting (0 is static, 1 is ->, -1 is <-), It's the first selection in "Hue Shift" line.
 -- Speed is the speed multiplier of the hue shifting, the second selection in "Hue Shift" line.
 - P(Frames_Multiplier) - he two entries in the "Period" line.
-- Z(Direction_Child) - the zoom direction, the first selector ins the Zoom line, child is the Zoom Child number
+- Z(Direction_Default_Child) - the zoom direction, default zoom, and the first selector ins the Zoom line, child is the Zoom Child number
 - S(Direction_Default_Speed)
 -- Direction - which way is it spinning - 0 is Static, 1 is Clockwise, 2 is AntiSpin, 3 is periAntiSpin, -1 is counterClockwise
 -- Default - deafult angle at the first frame
 -- Speed - how many extra rotations are added per period
-- V(Ambinet_Noise_Scale)
+- V(Ambient_Noise_Scale)
 -- Ambinet is the overall brightness of the void, 0 will make it pitch black -- Noise is the intensity of the noise, 0 will make it not noisy, and just a gradient, ambinet also scales this -- Scale is the scale of the noise, 1 will be noise at high resolution and kills YouTube compressins, more will make the noise scaled up
-- I(Satur_Brihgt_Bloom_Blur) - the 4 same named lines at the bottom of the paramenters
+- I(Satur_Bright_Bloom_Blur) - the 4 same named lines at the bottom of the paramenters
+- D(Detail_Dither) - the Detail line, and the dithering check box

 Debug Log:
 - Will show a state list of CPU threads and images.